Edited by

 Which phone is the best for video recording?

-The iPhone 14 Pro Max and Samsung Galaxy S22 Ultra are the best phones for video recording.
-Where the iPhone 14 Pro Max has superior video processing and image stabilization software, the Galaxy S22 Ultra has 8K video recording capability.
+The iPhone 17 Pro Max and Samsung Galaxy S26 Ultra are the best phones for video recording.
+The iPhone 17 Pro Max has superior video processing with Cinematic mode and Action mode image stabilization, while the Galaxy S26 Ultra supports 8K video recording with its new APV codec.

 Is a smartphone camera better than a standalone camera?

 A smartphone camera is better than most midrange point-and-shoot cameras thanks to the innovative processing software found in most flagship camera phones.
-However, for serious and/or professional photographers, a camera phone cannot replace a top-of-the-line SLR camera.
+However, for serious and/or professional photographers, a camera phone cannot replace a top-of-the-line DSLR or mirrorless camera.

 Read full bio